The term "ecosystem" is derived from the Greek word "Oikos" meaning :

 |---|---|

-Differentiate between biotic and abiotic components
+Differentiate between biotic and abiotic components.

 Answer

-| Biotic component | Abiotic components |
+| Biotic component | Abiotic component |

 |---|---|

-| Biotic components depend upon abiotic components in various ways. | Abiotic components are independent of biotic components. |
+| They depend upon abiotic components in various ways. | They provide physical conditions and resources needed by biotic components. |

 Differentiate between scavengers and detritivores.